-Ireland Immersion - 12 Day - Completely Customizable Tour for 2 to 6 people
+Ireland Immersion - June 6th 2018 - 12 Day Tour More Info Maximum 6 people

 Additional tours for up to 16 people also available.
 The itinerary below would be perfect if you have 12 days.
 If you don't, that's ok.
 We can create an itinerary just for you.

-Small group Ireland tour including Dublin, Trinity College & Book of Kells, Guinness Storehouse, Glendalough, Waterford Crystal, Kilkenny, Blarney Castle, Cobh Heritage Centre, Killarney, Torc Waterfall, Gap of Dunloe, Ring of Kerry, Skellig Experience, Cliffs of Moher, Galway & Salthill, Aran Islands, Kylemore Abbey, Westport, Clonmacnoise, Hill of Tara, Trim Castle, Newgrange.
+Small group Ireland tour including Dublin, Trinity College & Book of Kells, Guinness Storehouse, Glendalough, Waterford Crystal, Kilkenny, Blarney Castle, Cobh Heritage Centre, Killarney, Torc Waterfall, Gap of Dunloe, Ring of Kerry, Skellig Experience, Cliffs of Moher, Galway & Salthill, Aran Islands, Kylemore Abbey, Clonmacnoise.

-Day 1 & 2 - Dublin sites, including the Book of Kells, Guinness Storehouse, Ha'penny Bridge with a 2 day Hop-on Hop-off bus passArrive at Dublin Airport and transfer to your pre-booked accommodations.
-On your own – using the included two-day hop-on hop-off bus pass – see any of the following sites: James Joyce Museum; Book of Kells and Trinity College; St. Mary's Pro-cathedral; Guinness Storehouse.
-Brazen Head Irish Pub; Easter Rising 1916 Exhibition; Jameson Distillery; Grafton Street; O'Connell Street and Bridge; Ha'penny Bridge; GPO (General Post Office) – the site of the Easter Rising.
-Powerscourt House & Gardens can be a day trip from Dublin to Bray Head.
+Day 1 & 2 - Dublin sites, including the Book of Kells, Guinness Storehouse, Ha'penny Bridge with a Hop-on Hop-off bus passArrive at Dublin Airport and transfer to your pre-booked accommodations.
+On your own – using the included hop-on hop-off bus pass – see any of the following sites: Book of Kells and Trinity College; St. Mary's Pro-cathedral; Guinness Storehouse; James Joyce Museum; Brazen Head Irish Pub; Easter Rising 1916 Exhibition; Jameson Distillery; Grafton Street; O'Connell Street and Bridge; Ha'penny Bridge; GPO (General Post Office) – the site of the Easter Rising.
+Powerscourt House & Gardens can be a day trip from Dublin.
 It is a 20-minute taxi drive.
+Or you could take the train to Bray.

 Day 3 & 4 - Kildare, Glendalough, Dunbrody, KilkennyOn the way from Dublin to Kilkenny, we’ll make stops at the Irish National Stud and Japanese Gardens at Kildare and the early Christian Monastic site of Glendalough.
 The next two nights, you will stay in the mystical, medieval town of Kilkenny.
 During the day, you’ll visit House of Waterford Crystal and the Viking Quarter in the ancient and historic town of Waterford along the banks of the River Suir.
 At nearby New Ross visit the SS Dunbrody Emigrant Ship Experience followed by a must-stop for pictures at the scenic 10-span, 18th century bridge over the River Nore in the idyllic village of Inistioge.
 Back in the town of Kilkenny, step back in time (way back!) by walking the Medieval Mile, where you can visit St Canice's Round Tower and stone Cathedral, Kyteler’s Inn (established by Dame Alice de Kyteler in 1324) and The Hole In The Wall, the oldest surviving townhouse in Ireland, which also hosts a wine bar and music venue.
 Don’t miss The Brewery Corner on Parliament Street, the 2016 Craft Beer Bar of the Year and one of the few pubs in Ireland that DOES NOT serve Guinness.
 In the evening, you can step next door and take in traditional Irish music and folklore at John Cleere's Pub (which DOES serve Guinness).
 Overnight: Kilkenny 2 nights